MarekSuchanek/maze/README.md

 * method `path(row, column)` = build array of coords representing the shorest path (or one of shortests paths if there are more).
 If no path exists from specified start, then `NoPathExistsException` is raised.

+**Maze GUI** is PyQt simple user interface for creating, browsing, storing and loading mazes.

 ## Installation